JoostGadellaa/bachelors-thesis/thesis.md

 pick a certain but low payoff.
 At the micro level, we can see why this is a neutral context for TP and TC to spread.
 TP’s influences are not affected by UP because they are both providers, and a TC can on average handle two to four times more UC’s than TC’s in order to still have a non-negative payoff.
-Another important fact

-(^6) Throughout this research, players with a certain strategy will be referred to by the name of their strategy.
-Keep in mind, however, that it is not the strategy that evolves, but the players who ‘decide’ to use a strategy or not, based on its relative success.

-is that TC and TP’s payoffs are equal after a successful transaction, ensuring one does not become too much more successful in the network than the other, while in ‘hostile’ situations TP has slightly higher average payoffs than TC, spreading slightly more quickly, thereby creating a more favourable context for TC.
+Another important fact is that TC and TP’s payoffs are equal after a successful transaction, ensuring one does not become too much more successful in the network than the other, while in ‘hostile’ situations TP has slightly higher average payoffs than TC, spreading slightly more quickly, thereby creating a more favourable context for TC.